 U.S. backup withholding tax and information reporting requirements may apply to certain payments to certain U.S. Holders of ADSs or ordinary shares.
 Information reporting generally will apply to payments of dividends on, and to proceeds from the sale or redemption of, our ADSs or ordinary shares made within the United States, or by a U.S. payor or U.S. middleman, to a U.S. Holder of our ADSs or ordinary shares, other than an exempt recipient.
 A payor will be required to withhold backup withholding tax from any payments of dividends on, or the proceeds from the sale or redemption of, ADSs or ordinary shares within the United States, or by a U.S. payor or U.S. middleman, to a U.S. Holder, other than an exempt recipient, if such holder fails to furnish its correct taxpayer identification number or otherwise fails to comply with, or establish an exemption from, such backup withholding tax requirements.
-Backup withholding is not an additional tax.
-Any amounts withheld under the backup withholding rules will be allowed as a credit against the beneficial owner's U.S. federal income tax liability, if any, and any excess amounts withheld under the backup withholding rules may be refunded, provided that the required information is timely furnished to the IRS.
+Backup withholding rules will be allowed as a credit against the beneficial owner's U.S. federal income tax liability, if any, and any excess amounts withheld under the backup withholding rules may be refunded, provided that the required information is timely furnished to the IRS.